 When asked why he chose to remain in academia for so long when greater material benefits might be gained in private practice, John replied that he derived great satisfaction from academic life because he could devote his attentions to very complicated medical problems and carry out cutting-edge clinical research without the distractions which inevitably attend upon private practice with its emphasis on providing a cost-effective service to the public.
 He also enjoyed the stimulation and challenge of teaching and research in the context of his vibrant and rapidly developing medical speciality in a Faculty enjoying ever increasing success and recognition.

-He was soon recognized as a star in his field gaining outstanding international acclaim.
+He was soon recognised as a star in his field gaining outstanding international acclaim.
 In 2001 he was elected as Academician of the Chinese Academy of Sciences being the first and one of only two Hong Kong clinicians to receive this honour.
-He has served on the editorial boards of more than 20 journals and is a much sought after speaker.
-Indeed he has traversed the globe many times being an invited speaker in North America on 17 occasions (including the Universities of Stanford and Toronto), Europe on 25 occasions (including Imperial College London), Australia and New Zealand on 13 occasions, Asia on 87 occasions, Mainland China on 47 occasions, the Middle East on 10 occasions and Africa twice.
+He has served on the editorial boards of more than twenty journals and is a much sought after speaker.
+Indeed he has traversed the globe many times being an invited speaker in North America on seventeen occasions (including the Universities of Stanford and Toronto), Europe on twenty-five occasions (including Imperial College London), Australia and New Zealand on thirteen occasions, Asia on eighty-seven occasions, Mainland China on forty-seven occasions, the Middle East on ten occasions and Africa twice.
 I wish I had his air miles!

 Looking back upon his lengthy service to this University John observed that HKU's Medical Faculty has enjoyed a remarkable history of loyal and devoted teachers who not only served the University until retirement but in several instances well beyond retirement.